Paper Wasps

 INSPECT

 An intentional, thorough evaluation of your home’s entire exterior is what you deserve when treating for wasps.
 Eaves, shutters, soffits, and surrounding shrubs are just a few of the areas we examine when treating for a paper wasp infestation.
-Thorough nest identification and renewal are key to your home’s treatment plan.
+Thorough nest identification and renewal are critical to your home’s treatment plan.

 2